The Centre for Minor Surgery

 One classic example of a keloid occurs after a simple ear piercing.
 A very large, nodular, and purple scar forms after a few months, which can be many centimetres in size and be of extreme concern to the patient.

 What causes keloids?

-Keloids are not tumours; they are scar tissue which—for genetic reasons—forms in an abundance and appearance that is undesirable.
+Keloids are not tumours; they are scar tissue which—for genetic reasons—forms in an abundance with an appearance that is undesirable.
 Certain ethnic groups, especially those with darker skin, are more genetically prone to forming keloids.
-Certain areas of the body are especially prone to forming keloid scars, including:
+Areas of the body especially prone to forming keloid scars include: